-If you know the decedent left a will behind, you’ll want to find it and submit it to the probate court when you ask the court to open a new case.
-You can still start a new case if you don’t have the will, or if you have an old will or a copy of the will.
+If you know the decedent left a will, find it and submit it to the probate court when you ask the court to open a new case.
+You can also start a new case if you don’t have the will or have an old will or a copy of the will.

 2. Initiate Probate

 The document asks the court to open a new probate case and name an estate administrator to manage it.
 When you file the petition, you usually ask the court to name you as executor, but you can also ask the court to name someone else.

-3. Notify Heirs, Beneficiaries, and Creditors
+3. Notify Heirs, Beneficiaries, & Creditors

 4. Manage the Estate

 Because the probate and estate settlement process can last a long time, the administrator must properly manage the estate assets until they can transfer them to new owners.

 For example, you must pay bills on time, hire caretakers to manage real property, notify police to ask them to periodically check on any vacant property, and ensure the protection of all assets throughout the process.

 As administrator, you’re entitled to receive compensation from the estate for any time you spend and expenses you incur performing your duties, so it’s vital you keep track of both.